-This course is designed to introduce elementary education students to the major approaches and techniques for teaching reading in the early childhood/elementary classroom.
-Students will examine the developmental, remedial, and corrective techniques in reading methodology and provide a focus on the use of children's literature in strong language arts instruction.
-Included is the diagnosis of pupil deficiencies in reading, designing appropriate instructional tasks, accommodating for exceptionalities (e.g. dyslexia), and organizing the classroom to facilitate successful instruction.
-Prerequisite: Admittance to School of Education required or approval of director.
+This course is designed to develop elementary education students' knowledge of the major approaches and techniques for teaching reading in the early childhood/elementary classroom.
+Students will examine the components of structured literacy, developmental, remedial, and corrective strategies in reading methodology, topics of current research within literacy instruction, and provide a focus on the use of children's literature in strong language-arts instruction.
+Included is the diagnosis of pupil deficiencies in reading, designing appropriate instructional tasks for all learners (e.g., ELL), accommodating for exceptionalities (e.g. dyslexia), and using assessment to facilitate purposeful literacy instruction.
 (Spring)